rennfurukawa/rennfurukawa/README.md

 - 📫 You can reach me on [Discord](https://discord.com/users/302297098156507146)

-- 🤓 My goal is finish all challenges in every CTF's Platform. :nerd:
+- 🤓 My goal is finish all challenges in every CTF's Platform :nerd:

 - 🌸 I don't have any hobbies, but i have some interests to anime, manga, and j-pop.